-Stecker Machine designs CNC fixtures following a process developed from decades of experience incorporating a critical attention to details.
+Stecker Machine designs CNC fixtures following a process developed from decades of experience incorporating critical attention to detail.
 Our CNC fixture engineering process goes beyond designing with CAD tools like Solidworks, ProEngineer, or AutoCAD.
-Great CNC fixtures require engineering, science, art, and teamwork.

-The critical features from the blueprint drive the fixture design.
-Ideally the part is fixtured to allow all critical features to be machined together in a single operation.
-This provides the most machining control and precision.
-Machining features together avoids issues from design tolerances stacking up because of adding additional operations where a part is relocated.
+The critical features from the blueprint drive the CNC fixture design.
+Ideally, when a part is fixtured, it allows all critical features to be machined together in a single operation, maximizing machining control and precision.
+Not having to relocate a part for numerous operations avoids potential design tolerance issues.

-Modern fixture design is done using a three-dimensional (3D) Computer Aided Design (CAD) tool like SolidWorks.
-The customer’s part CAD model is imported into the design tool along with the models of the CNC machine work center pallet and work area.
-From here, the fixture is designed to robustly hold the part inside the CNC Machine Center.
+Modern fixture design is done using a three-dimensional (3D) Computer Aided Design (CAD) tool, such as SolidWorks.
+The CAD model of the customer’s part is imported into the design program along with the models of the CNC machine work center pallet and work area.
+From there, the CNC fixture is designed to robustly hold the part inside the CNC machine center.

 Design from Experience

-Floor experience inspires robust fixture design.
-CNC fixtures are used in production to manufacture parts repeatedly.
-CNC Operators work with the fixture in stages: setup, run, and teardown.
-Using fixtures to machine thousands of parts teaches an appreciation for designs that offer efficient and error proof part loading.
-Engineers with production expertise know designs aren't fully proven out in CAD, but the true test comes at the end of a long week of running hundreds of parts.
-Experience has taught us the importance of being able to see and check that the part is against the work stops.
+This experience has taught us the importance of being able to see and check that the part is against the workstops.
 Similarly, experience shows how proper chip evacuation and fixture maintenance make a difference.
-The engineer with production experience optimizes the design from his or her perspective which not only includes cost, strength, and aesthetics but also efficiency, ergonomics and ease of use.
+The engineer, with production experience, optimizes the design from their perspective, which not only includes cost, strength, and aesthetics but also efficiency, ergonomics, and ease of use.